PoziWorld/idle-tabs/README.md

 This extension has a small external api to allow other extensions to request the suspension of a tab.
 See [this issue](https://github.com/greatsuspender/thegreatsuspender/issues/276) for more information.
 And please let me know about it so that I can try it out!

+### Privacy

+This extension does not read, change, store, or transmit any of your personal data (e.g., logins, passwords, messages, contacts) from any of the sites or your computer in absolutely any form.

+Free open-source extension.

 ### Contributing to this extension

 Contributions are very welcome.
 Feel free to submit pull requests for new features and bug fixes.
 For new features, ideally you would raise an issue for the proposed change first so that we can discuss ideas.
 This will go a long way to ensuring your pull request is accepted.